chromium/chromium/tools/perf/contrib/shared_storage/README.md

         given number.
 Default is 10.
 Maximum allowed is 10.
 * `--pageset-repeat=PAGESET_REPEAT`
         Number of times to repeat the entire story set.
 Default is 10.
+* `--xvfb`
+        Runs tests with Xvfb server if possible.
 * `--verbose-cpu-metrics`
         Enables non-UMA CPU metrics.
 * `--verbose-memory-metrics`